sachinlondhe4/haxademic/README.md

 	* Shatter a box or sphere with randomized Voronoi3D calculations (soon to work on any mesh)
 	* Some basic shape-drawing code
 	* Mesh smoothing
+	* Mesh deform from audio input
+	* Apply off-screen audio-reactive textures to a 3D mesh
 * Image processing
 	* PImage reversal
 	* Multiple screenshot methods